kalsep/Bank_end_to_end/README.md

-We need to design an dimplement a class that will be used to represent bank accounts.
+We need to design an implement a class that will be used to represent bank accounts. and Deply This Application using StreamLit

 We want the following functionality and characteristics:
 - accounts are uniquely identified by an account number(assume it will just be passed in the initializer)